kusumi/fileobj/doc/README.notes.md

         $ export FILEOBJ_USE_TMUX_CAVEAT=

++ Window frames disappear after once changing to a different terminal. -> **Refresh the entire screen with *CTRL-l*.
+This happens on some platforms.**

 ## Running in PuTTY on Windows

 + Bold characters are not in bold. -> **Defining an environment variable *FILEOBJ_USE_PUTTY_CAVEAT* (with any value) may help.
 See below bash example.**